emptyr1/reelBid/README.md

 (The code is still being uploaded and somewhat incomplete)

 What is real time bidding?
 Simply put, imagine a ebay auction where auction lasts for 100 milliseconds.
 There's a seller side(SSP) and buying side(DSP).
-In this case, an AdExchange would be `ebay`, hosting the auction and `ReelBid`[this project] would be the buying side.
+In this case, an AdExchange would be `ebay`, hosting the auction and `ReelBid`[this project] would be the buying side, used by any advertiser.
 Depending on the business logic, registered/interested bidders/companies bid for a spot on a webpage for **every user impression** before the page fully loads -- hence, more targeted advertising.
 To know more, I recommend reading this, this or watch this 60 second video.
+(Remember you are bidding on every user impression on that website)
 Or check out my slides [here](https://goo.gl/3Bl15V).

 To get started, you need: